BestTimesToVisit.com Logo

 Top Things to Do

-Witness the dawn paint the sky in hues of orange and purple behind the colossal stupas of Borobudur Temple.
-Arrive before sunrise for the most magical light, and take time to explore the intricate reliefs depicting Buddhist teachings, feeling the weight of centuries.
+Witness the sun paint the sky in hues of orange and pink behind the ancient stupas of Borobudur Temple.
+Arrive before dawn to secure a prime spot and feel the spiritual energy of this UNESCO World Heritage site as it awakens.
+Consider a guided tour to truly understand the intricate reliefs depicting Buddhist teachings.

 Exploring the Artistic Alleys of Kotagede